mmahnken/word_guesser_js/README.md

 Functions similarly to hangman.

 Input: letters!
 Output: Logs letters you've guessed and how many more letters needed to complete the word.
-Issues a congratulations when you have won the game.
+Issues a "Guess again" when there are more letters to guess, until you win the game.